Yellow Submarine (album): Release

 The film received its worldwide premiere in London in July 1968, by which time the Beatles were busy working on their self-titled double album, commonly called "the White Album".
 After viewing the finished film, the Beatles were much more enthusiastic and did more to associate themselves with it after its release.
-Having been delayed so that it would not clash with the release of The Beatles, and to allow for the re-recording of Martin's contributions, Yellow Submarine was issued by Apple Records on 13 January 1969 in the U.S. and on 17 January in the UK.
-The album was issued in stereo only in the U.S., while the UK album was available in both stereo and mono, although the mono version is simply a fold-down (a combination of two stereo channels into one mono) rather than a specific mix.
+Having been delayed so that it would not clash with the release of The Beatles, and to allow for the re-recording of Martin's contributions, Yellow Submarine was issued by Apple Records on 13 January 1969 in the US and on 17 January in the UK.
+The album was issued in stereo only in the US, while the UK album was available in both stereo and mono, although the mono version is simply a fold-down (a combination of two stereo channels into one mono) rather than a specific mix.

 Since "All You Need Is Love" had been rush-released as a single, it did not have an official stereo mix.
-Although the track was released on the U.S. LP Magical Mystery Tour, an official stereo mix of the track was not made until 29 October 1968 for the album.
-In the U.S., 8-track tape and cassette tape versions included "Lucy in the Sky with Diamonds", which was also heard in the film, as an additional song.
+Although the track was released on the US LP Magical Mystery Tour, an official stereo mix of the track was not made until 29 October 1968 for the album.
+In the US, 8-track tape and cassette tape versions included "Lucy in the Sky with Diamonds", which was also heard in the film, as an additional song.

 In contrast to the animated film, Yellow Submarine was not generally considered to be a significant release.
 Issued two months after The Beatles, it was one of the few Beatles releases that failed to top the charts in either the United Kingdom or the United States, peaking instead at number 3 and number 2, respectively.
 In Canada, Yellow Submarine topped the RPM national albums chart for two weeks, ending the White Album's 12-week run at number 1.
 On America's Billboard Top LPs chart, it was kept from the top by the same album.

 Artwork

 The artwork on the sleeve contains a drawing of the Beatles as it appeared on trailer posters, created by Heinz Edelman.
-The same basic design was used for the UK and U.S. covers, though the UK jacket contains the words "Nothing Is Real" (taken from "Strawberry Fields Forever") just below the album's title, while the U.S. version did not.
+The same basic design was used for the UK and US covers, though the UK jacket contains the words "Nothing Is Real" (taken from "Strawberry Fields Forever") just below the album's title, while the US version did not.

 On the back of the cover, the UK album contained a review of the White Album written for The Observer by Tony Palmer.
 The review was introduced by a few liner notes by Apple press officer Derek Taylor.
-The U.S. cover contained a fictitious illustrated biography by Dan Davis of Sgt.
-Pepper's Lonely Hearts Club Band, in which the ensemble's battle with the Blue Meanies was compared to three other epic struggles in the history of the English-speaking world: Beowulf's struggle to save the Heorot mead hall, King John's signing of the Magna Carta and Thomas Jefferson's writing of the Declaration of Independence.
+The US cover contained a fictitious illustrated biography by Dan Davis of Sgt.
+Pepper's Lonely Hearts Club Band, in which the ensemble's battle with the Blue Meanies was compared to three other epic struggles in the history of the English-speaking world: Beowulf's struggle to save the Heorot mead hall, King John's signing of Magna Carta and Thomas Jefferson's writing of the Declaration of Independence.